 Eating Healthy on a Budget

-Happy National Nutrition Month my name is Michelle Yates.
+Happy National Nutrition Month!
 I’m a dietitian with CHI Health and I wanted to give you some quick and easy tips to help save money through eating and how to eat on a budget.

 Prepare Your Food for Budget Eating